wwwted/Oracle-Cloud/kubernetes-mysql/k8s_innodb_cluster.md

 ERROR: Remote restart of MySQL server failed: MySQL Error 3707 (HY000): Restart server failed (mysqld is not managed by supervisor proc ess).

-This is due some limitation running "restart" command in MySQL for our docker container, we are working on solving this.
+This is due some limitation running "restart" comand in MySQL for our docker container, we are working on solving this.
 Please restart MySQL manually to enable new settings, easiest to scale down + scale up again like:
 ```
 kubectl scale statefulset --replicas=0 mysql-innodb-cluster